Are You Cherry Picking Ethics?

 Embodying Virtue Ethics in AI Development

-Discussions about AI ethics often focus on rules or outcomes, but virtue ethics opens another path.
-Inspired by Aristotle, it asks what qualities we want AI to embody, what kind of character we want it to have.
-Instead of asking what AI should do, we ask what AI should become.
-Empathy, fairness, and honesty are virtues that can guide AI to understand users’ emotions, promote equity, and maintain transparency.
+AI ethics discussions often focus on rules or outcomes, but virtue ethics offers another approach.
+Inspired by Aristotle, it asks what kind of character AI should have.
+Instead of focusing on what AI should do, we ask what it should become.
+Empathy, fairness, and honesty can guide AI to understand emotions, promote equity, and ensure transparency.

-A healthcare AI influenced by empathy and honesty will recognize emotional distress and not just deliver clinical facts.
-In fields like hiring or lending, fairness takes on critical importance, helping the AI support just outcomes rather than blindly following patterns in the data.
-Building these virtues into the AI’s training, through examples and narratives, can help the system learn to respond thoughtfully, just as a well-raised individual learns to consider others’ feelings and rights.
+A healthcare AI shaped by empathy and honesty recognizes emotional distress rather than just delivering clinical facts.
+In hiring or lending, fairness ensures just outcomes rather than reinforcing biased patterns.
+Training AI with examples and narratives helps it respond thoughtfully, much like a well-raised individual considers others' feelings and rights.

 Bridging Ethics and Innovation